orbitalquark/textadept/doc/manual.md

 readability.)
 The second represents pressing "Control" and "N" followed immediately by "Shift" and "N".

-When mentioning key bindings, the manual often shows the Mac OSX and curses equivalents in parenthesis.
-It may be tempting to assume that some Windows/Linux keys map to Mac OSX's (e.g. `Ctrl` to `⌘`) or curses' (e.g. `Ctrl` to `^`), but this is not always the case.
+When mentioning key bindings, the manual often shows the macOS and terminal version equivalents in parenthesis.
+It may be tempting to assume that some Windows/Linux keys map to macOS's (e.g. `Ctrl` to `⌘`) or the terminal's (e.g.
+`Ctrl` to `^`), but this is not always the case.
 In order to minimize confusion, view key equivalents as separate entities, not as translations of one another.
-It is also worth pointing out that for curses, the prefix `M-` represents the Alt (or Meta) modifier key.
+It is also worth pointing out that for the terminal version, the prefix `M-` represents the Alt (or Meta) modifier key.

+## Manual Terminology

+The manual uses the following terminology:

+* *buffer*: A buffer is an object that contains editable text.
+Some other applications call this object a document or file.
+* *view*: A view is an object that displays a single buffer.
+* *caret*: The caret is the visual that represents the text insertion point in a a buffer.
+It is usually a blinking line.

 - - -